CLASS OF 2010

 Mandava Venkateswara Rao is a people’s person and is popularly known as “Mandava” in Bloomington-Normal.
 He is passionate in serving the community that he lives in.
 He is energetic and enthusiastic in organizing culture, sports and recreation activities.
 He is serving in Normal Human Relations commission, Minority and Police Partnership (MAPP), President of McLean County India Association (2003) and also leading different community programs.
 He has over 25 years of management experience in diversified industry globally.
 He brought with him a wealth of experience in service, marketing and industrial management areas.
 He possesses effective leadership, facilitation, coordination and communication skills.
 He believes in hard work and dedication.

 Gary D. Williams is an energetic and enthusiastic individual who loves the sound of a rhythmic bass line and the ping of a well struck 8-iron into a green surrounded by bunkers.
-He defines fun not by the type of event or activity being enjoyed, but by the individuals he shares those special moments of laughter and intense insanity.
+He defines fun not by the type of event or activity being enjoyed, but by the individuals with whom he shares those special moments of laughter and intense insanity.
 To this point, Gary views life through lenses of optimism and possibilities.
 In fact, the glass may only be half full, but to someone in desperate need of a drink of water, that glass could be seen as being immensely full.

 Monica Moton Williams is an extremely passionate individual who is energetic and enthusiastic about life and helping others.
 She is incredibly focused, dedicated and possesses a self-motivating attitude, which some have commented on how these attributes contribute to her extraordinary servant leadership style with people she leads.
 Over the years, Monica has learned to adapt a mobile spirit as she has had to endure six moves within 14 years.
-However, these moves make up the mere fabric of Monica’s survival of the fetus mentality.
+However, these moves make up the mere fabric of Monica’s survival of the fittest mentality.
 Many who meet Monica for the first time or have known her for a long span of time quickly figure out her zeal comes from her competitive temperament for everything that she sets out to turn into a masterpiece of perfection.

-Joe Zacharias was born in India, came to America when he was 3 with my parents who were looking for a better life, and truly believe in the American dream.
+Joe Zacharias was born in India, came to America when he was 3 with his parents who were looking for a better life, and truly believed in the American dream.
 He believes in hard work, education, and building lasting experiences.
 Learning something new, anything new, everyday is something he strives to do as he goes through life.
-He works to live, and spend every possible moment with his three kids and wife.
+He works to live, and spends every possible moment with his three kids and wife.
 Joe realizes that there are many variables in life, but he can’t control time.
 But he can make the most of his time here by teaching, laughing, and learning.